Don’t let the multi-million-dollar marketing budgets of giants like Amazon and Walmart discourage you:

 If you’re looking to improve your holiday website conversion rate with special deals like these, check out our holiday CRO guide now.

 As you launch your holiday marketing campaigns, remember that the data you’re collecting will look much different than in years past.
-That’s thanks to Google Analytics 4, which took over for Universal Analytics in July of this year.
+That’s thanks to Google Analytics 4, which replaced Universal Analytics in July 2023.

 While most small to mid-sized businesses count on the holiday shopping season to make big sales, the real value of your advertising efforts will be seen in the new year.